 The difference between the three options is huge.
 Let me explain why.

-It would be helpful to understand that each of the above options has its rightful role to play.
+It would be helpful to understand that each of the above options has its rightful role.

-Whichever you choose will depend on your specific clothing needs at the time, which type of occasion you’re attending, and how much you are willing to spend.
+Whichever you choose will depend on your specific clothing needs at the time, the type of occasion you’re attending, and how much you are willing to spend.

-That being said, the price you pay for a suit does not necessarily have to correspond with the quality or the fit.
+That being said, the price you pay for a suit does not necessarily correspond to the quality or fit.
 However, it can be quite an accurate indicator.

 Ready-to-Wear Suits

-We’ll look first at ready-to-wear suits.
+We’ll start with ready-to-wear suits.
 These are the embodiment of factory efficiency.
 They are made to standard measurements in the factory where they are mass-produced.

 They are, therefore, usually affordable.
-Besides, if you are a pretty standard size and shape, you will probably find one to fit you fairly well.
+Besides, if you are a fairly standard size and shape, you will probably find one that fits you fairly well.

 The fabrics are generally not produced to the highest and best quality standards.
-Most of the suits are manufactured from polyester blends or some other similar material.
+Most suits are made from polyester blends or similar materials.

 The maximum amount of advice you’ll get when purchasing one of these suits in a department store will most likely come from a poorly trained shop assistant.